 Representation from Experienced Family Law Attorneys

-Our family law clients come to us with significant legal problems they want solved.
-Our role is to find the best solution.
+Our family law clients come to us with significant legal issues, and our role is to find the best solution.
 In addition to traditional divorce proceedings in a courtroom, we offer mediation services, giving our clients the opportunity to come to a mutually-beneficial agreement without the added costs and stresses of going to court.
-We are also adept at working out the business aspects of divorce cases and coming up with proactive solutions and settlements, rather than plunging headfirst into litigation.
+We are also adept at working out the business aspects of divorce cases and coming up with proactive solutions and settlements.
 We will not engage in unnecessary battles that serve only to run up the bill and decimate the assets available for distribution.
-We are skilled negotiators.

 While we always review other options first, we understand that litigation may become necessary.
-Our clients are confident when their cases reach this stage, because they know they are represented by lawyers who do not just do paperwork.
-We know our way around a courtroom and have extensive experience in front of judges and juries.
-We know how to succeed when trial is necessary.
+Our clients are confident when their cases reach this stage because they know they are represented by lawyers who do not just do paperwork.
+We have extensive experience in front of family court judges, and we know how to succeed when trial is necessary.

 Take the First Step to Success

-When you are going through a difficult divorce, call the experienced legal team at McBrayer.
+Family issues are difficult.
+When you need legal counsel, call the experienced legal team at McBrayer.
 Contact us to learn about your options.
 With offices in Lexington, Louisville, Frankfort, Greenup and Ashland, we serve clients throughout Kentucky and the United States.